-Check the strainer regularly, and clean it as necessary.
+If a suction strainer has been shipped with the pump or installed by the user, check the strainer regularly, and clean it as necessary.
 The strainer should also be checked if pump flow rate begins to drop.
 Monitor and record the vacuum suction gauge readings regularly to detect strainer blockage.